ElektraInitiative/libelektra/doc/GIT.md

 cases should pass successfully.
 (see config option above)

-    debian

-Is the branch to be used to build debian packages.
-It additionally contains the debian folder.
-Only debian related commits should be on the debian branch - otherwise it should only contain --no-ff merges from master. (see config option above)

 ## Local Branches

 You should always make your own feature branch with: